 Create a folio

 A folio is a collection of articles.
 Anyone with InDesign CS5 or later can create folios.
 However, DPS will no longer support InDesign CS5 and InDesign CS5.5 with the v32 release scheduled for August 2014.

 When you sign in and create a folio, a workspace is created on the acrobat.com web server.
 The content of any article you add to the folio is uploaded to that workspace.

 Specify the folio name.
 The folio name is different from the Publication Name that appears in the viewer.
-The folio name is used only internally, so keep the name simple and avoid using extended characters.
+The folio name is used only internally for navto:// links and for setting up renditions, so keep the name simple and avoid using extended characters.
 The maximum number of characters for Folio Name is 60.

 Specify the target viewer version.
 This option is especially useful if either the newest version of the Adobe Content Viewer is awaiting approval or if you’re creating folios for an earlier viewer app that has not yet been updated.
 Once you create a folio, you can edit folio properties to increase the version number, but you cannot roll back to an earlier version.
 Instead, create a new folio.
 You cannot specify a viewer version earlier than v20.

-Select the target device or specify custom dimensions of the target device, such as 2048x1536 for an HD iPad.
+Select the target device or specify custom dimensions of the target device, such as 1024x768 for an iPad.

 Indicate whether the folio is portrait-only, landscape-only, or dual orientation.
 To preview or publish the folio, all articles must match the folio orientation.
 For example, if a dual-orientation folio includes an article with only a portrait layout, the folio cannot be downloaded in the Adobe Content Viewer library.

 Choose a default option for the folio.
 Individual articles can have different Article Format settings.